Course Descriptions — Junior Science

 Earth Science 11 is a survey course that, through lab and field experiences, explores the Earth and its environment in space.
 Earth science topics include rocks and minerals, plate tectonics, volcanoes, earthquakes, ocean and weather sciences, and oil, gas and mineral exploration.
 Space science topics include planets and the solar system, stars, galaxies, and deep space objects such as quasars and black holes.

 Students are introduced to several important biological themes: Biodiversity, Evolution, and Ecological Relationships.
-The laboratory skills and themes studied this year are fundamental preparation for Biology 12 and future post-secondary studies in Biology.
+The laboratory skills and themes studied this year are fundamental preparation for Anatomy and Physiology 12 and future post-secondary studies in Biology.

 Biology 11 Enriched/Pre-A.P.

 This course should be considered the first year of a two-year program that leads to completion of Advanced Placement Biology 12.
-It includes more intensive coverage of the topics in Biology 11 as well as the addition of material from the A.P.
+It includes more intensive coverage of the topics in Life Sciences 11 as well as the addition of material from the A.P.
 Biology curriculum.

 Chemistry 11 is a laboratory course in which students are introduced to the activities of science safety and the scientific method.
 Topics include classification of matter, quantitative measurement, periodic table, solutions and organic chemistry.
 A grade of C+ or higher in Chemistry 11 is recommended for continuation on to Chemistry 12.